Reimirno/Angry_Birds_Replica/README.md

 - [ ] Implement camera follow
 - [ ] Create more types of birds and pigs beyond the basic ones
 - [ ] Implement audio system
+- [ ] Transfer to new input system and support mobile control
 - [ ] Make tools for better level design

 To-dos (admin side):